-According to our last student satisfaction survey 97% of the students at ÉLUES report that they feel safe at our school.
+According to our last student satisfaction survey 95% of the students, staff and parents agree that students are safe at school, are learning the importance of caring for others, are learning respect for others and are treated fairly at school.
 Positive results such as this happen because of programs and people that are committed to creating a safe and caring environment in our school.
 However we never stop reaching for that 100% goal.
 One program that aims to do this is the Bully Prevention classes taught to all students at École Lacombe Upper Elementary School.
 These classes and discussions include presentations by Mrs. Dykslag and Mrs. Rawlinson, with in class lessons taught by the homeroom teacher.
 Research supports that incidents of bullying are significantly reduced in schools where; bullying is talked about with students, where peer mediation programs are in place, where students are encouraged to report incidents of bullying and where the adults in the building actively watch for and address incidents immediately - all of which are done at ÉLUES.